 Compared to other major U.S. airlines, Alaska falls short of a nationwide network.
 American Airlines, Delta Air Lines, United Airlines, and Southwest Airlines all have significantly more capacity and network coverage than Alaska's typical 115 destinations and approximately 1,200 daily flights—which have been reduced due to COVID-19.

 The good news is that recent changes have substantially increased Alaska's network and loyalty program opportunities.
 Alaska joined Oneworld on March 31, 2021, which deepened its relationship with American Airlines and gave the carrier a more prominent national and global reach.
 Beyond the Oneworld airlines, Alaska has several other exciting partners, providing Alaska with a truly worldwide network and codeshare opportunities.
 Non-alliance partners include Aer Lingus, Hainan, Condor, Singapore, LATAM, and El Al.

 How to Earn Alaska Airlines Miles

 The traditional way to earn Mileage Plan miles is by flying an Alaska Airlines or partner revenue ticket.
 Flying Alaska Airlines or crediting partner flights to Mileage Plan is an excellent way to earn miles.
 However, there are several other ways to increase your Mileage Plan balance.
 These include the Alaska Airlines co-brand credit cards, transferring hotel points to Mileage Plan, earning through shopping portals, and straight-up purchasing miles.

 Alaska Airlines Mileage Plan Co-Brand Visa Cards

 Alaska Airlines has both personal and business co-brand Visa cards issued by Bank of America.
-Both cards sport similar welcome offers, plus both cards give you a chance to get an Alaska Airlines companion fare certificate, which is good for a companion on any Alaska Airlines flight.
-You'll pay just $99 plus taxes and fees (starting at $22) for a companion booked on the same reservation as the cardholder.
+Both cards sport excellent welcome offers, plus both cards give you a chance to get an Alaska Airlines companion fare each year, which is good for a companion on any Alaska Airlines flight.
+You'll pay just $99 plus taxes and fees (starting at $23) for a companion booked on the same reservation as the cardholder.
 The cards also offer perks such as a free checked bag when flying on Alaska Airlines, no foreign transaction fees, and 3x miles per $1 spent on Alaska Airlines flights.